Kewan Lacy

-Kewan Duntrell Lacy (born July 6, 2006) is an American college football running back for the Ole Miss Rebels.
+Kewan Duntrell Lacy (KEE---wahn; born July 6, 2006) is an American college football running back for the Ole Miss Rebels.
 He previously played for the Missouri Tigers.

 Early life

-Kewan Duntrell Lacy was born in Dallas, Texas.
-He attended Fort Worth Nolan in Fort Worth, Texas for his freshman and sophomore seasons.
-Despite only 5 carries as a freshman, Lacy exploded in his sophomore campaign amassing 1352 yards and 13 touchdowns on only 135 carries.
+Kewan Duntrell Lacy attended Fort Worth Nolan in Fort Worth, Texas, for his freshman and sophomore seasons.
+Despite only five carries as a freshman, Lacy exploded in his sophomore campaign, amassing 1,352 yards and 13 touchdowns on 135 carries.
 Eventually, he transferred to Lancaster High School in Lancaster, Texas.
 In Lacy's first season with the Tigers, his production was split with Arizona State University commit Kyson Brown.
 Lacy finished the season with 527 yards and 10 total touchdowns on 79 touches.
 In between seasons, he posted times of 10.79 and 10.81 in the 100 m dash As a senior, he rushed for 1,513 yards on 221 carries with 19 touchdowns.
-Despite earning 29 offers from schools like Alabama, Ohio State, and Miami (FL) he committed to the University of Missouri to play college football.
+Despite earning 29 offers from schools such as Alabama, Ohio State, and Miami (FL), he committed to the University of Missouri to play college football.